Introduction

 - Veneer peeling or bubbling

-- Soft sink-base boards and discolored cabinet floors
+- Soft cabinet floors under the sink

 2.2 Mold Under Sinks & Behind Appliances